 Carver, Charles Chaplin, Winston Churchill, Samuel Clemens, Pierre Curie, Leonardo da Vinci, Charles Dickens, Thomas Edison, Albert Einstein, Benjamin Franklin

 Besides the fact that each of them displayed some very impressive skills, an interesting thing about all these people is that they were educated outside of traditional schooling methods.

 When I was in school and would learn about people like this, I recall how we were told (with a tone of awe) how amazing it is that these people were able to accomplish so much despite their lack of formal education.
 But over my years involved with education and learning, I’ve come to learn the truth about these people: they were able to accomplish so much because of their lack of formal education.

-You see, if all you want is to be just like everyone else, all you need to do is to go ahead and do what everyone else does.
+You see, if what you want is to be just like everyone else, all you need to do is to go ahead and do what everyone else does.
 But in order to become something different from everyone else, it is required that you do things differently.
-So rather than standardizing education, and thus standardizing children, a more powerful approach to education is to help each child find their uniqueness and to expand on their own personal genius.
+So rather than standardizing education (and thus standardizing children) a more powerful approach is to help each child find their uniqueness and to expand on their own personal genius.

-Unfortunately, throughout history, mainstream education has had as their objective to make a homogeneous (pronounced homo-genius) society, when what we should seek to do is to inspire a society of geniuses.
+Unfortunately, throughout history, mainstream education has had as its objective to make a homogeneous (pronounced homo-genius) society, when what we should seek to do is to inspire a society of geniuses.